mynlp/jigg/README.md

 >
 ```

-The default output format of Jigg is XML, but it also supports JASON (check `-outputFormat` option below).
+The default output format of Jigg is XML, but it also supports JSON (check `-outputFormat` option below).
 One can see that Jigg automatically detects sentence boundaries (there are two sentences), and performs tokenization (e.g, period . is recognized as a single word), on which parse tree (`<parse>`) is built.

-In Jigg, each NLP tool such as `corenlp` (Stanford CoreNLP) or `berkeleyparser` (Berkeley parser) is called annotator.
+In Jigg, each NLP tool such as `corenlp` (Stanford CoreNLP) or `berkeleyparser` (Berkeley parser) is called an annotator.
 Jigg helps to construct easily a NLP pipeline by combining several annotators.
 In the example above, the pipeline is constructed by combining Stanford CoreNLP (which performs tokenization and sentence-splitting) and Berkeley parser (which performs parsing on tokenized sentences).

 ### Command-line usage